LeadingEDJE/stackmanager/README.md

 > There are also some utility methods for building a lambda file zip and uploading files to S3.
 > These are to provide some of the AWS SAM CLI functionality while fitting into the workflow and configuration
 > style of stackmanager.

+## Installation

+stackmanager is available as a [Python package](https://pypi.org/project/stackmanager) or a [Docker image](https://gallery.ecr.aws/leadingedje/stackmanager) based upon Debian.

+The Docker image can be used to run container jobs in Azure DevOps pipelines and potentially other CI/CD products.

 ## Configuration